stackbit-projects/neat-rabbit-014d0/src/pages/blog/our_objective.md

 image_alt: Patch Animation
 figure: images/patchanimation.gif
 figure_caption: >-
   <b>Studying Neurons. </b>Physiologists eavesdrop on the electrical life of cells using the patch-clamp (right); it can also mimic the effect of synaptic transmission (left).
-The information they gather about the cell's behavior is summarized in a model (overlaid) consisting of batteries, variable resistors, and a capacitor, primitives borrowed from electrical engineers that are readily assembled on a chip—using transistors in place of resistors [John Wittig 2004].
+The information they gather about the cell's behavior is summarized in a model (overlaid) consisting of batteries, variable resistors, and a capacitor, primitives borrowed from electrical engineers that are readily assembled on a chip—using transistors in place of resistors.
 excerpt: >-
   In their quest to understand how cognition emerges at the behavioral level from mechanisms at the molecular level, researchers have pursued three approaches: Experiment, Theory, and Computation.
 seo: